calendarSep 17. 2022

 Research into so-called chronobiology, i.e. the biology of natural body cycles, began around the second half of the 2th century.
 It is even shorter since researchers discovered light-sensitive ganglion cells on the human retina.
 These are the receptors in the eye that exclusively process the non-visual, biological stimuli of light: the intrinsically photosensitive retinal ganglion cells (ipRGC).
 In contrast to this, the other previously known receptors in the eye are used purely for the visual process: the approx. 20 million rods for twilight vision (scotopic vision) and the approx. 120 million cones for daytime vision (photopic vision).

-Only with the discovery and further research of the retinal ganglion cells was the missing piece of the puzzle available to properly understand the human circadian rhythm.
-Finally, in 2007, it became apparent that the active substance melanopsin in the retinal ganglion cells is responsible for this rhythm and which factors activate or suppress the release of this hormone.
+Only with the discovery and further research of retinal ganglion cells was the missing piece of the puzzle available to properly understand the circadian rhythm of humans.
+In 2007 it was finally shown that the active ingredient melanopsin in the retinal ganglion cells is responsible for this rhythm and which factors activate or suppress the release of this hormone.

-Melanopic effectiveness – factor 2: The meaning of different color temperatures
+Melanopic effectiveness – factor 2: The importance of different color temperatures

 Depending on the wavelength and thus the color temperature of the light, the light falling on our eyes has a different biological effect.
 This connection is described in chronobiology as a melanopic effect factor.
 This is a measure of the influence of a light source on our biorhythm.
 A high proportion of blue in the light ensures a reduced release of melanopsin and thus concentration and performance, while a high proportion of red increases the release of melanopsin and ensures relaxation.